 (2007, Funded by the City of Laguna Beach)

-A collaborative installation with bronze artist Louis Longhi,
+A collaborative installation with bronze artist and sculptor Louis Longhi,

 at 1900 Laguna Canyon Road.
 Beacon symbolically directs visitors towards the city and beach with a bronze figure holding a 3 foot hand blown glass beacon of light.
 Usher In, a backless bench with cast glass seat, reinforces the importance and value of visitors with two bronze figures working together carrying them towards the vibrance of the city.